Logo

-Terry "Tank" Johnson was born on December 7,1981 and is a former American professional football defensive tackle in the NFL for the Chicago Bears, Dallas Cowboys and Cincinnati Bengals.
+Terry "Tank" Johnson was born on December 7,1981 and is an American former professional football defensive tackle who played in the National Football League for the Chicago Bears, Dallas Cowboys and Cincinnati Bengals.

 2.

-Tank Johnson was drafted by the Chicago Bears in the second round of the 2004 NFL Draft.
+Tank Johnson was selected by the Bears in the second round of the 2004 NFL draft.

 3.